raspberrypilearning/active-assistant/en/step_2.md

 --- task ---

-Make sure you are happy with your choice of start-up screen, instructions and the event you are using to start the activity.
+Make sure you are happy with your choice of start-up screen, instructions, and the event you are using to start the activity.

 --- /task ---